Brad Knott: LGBTQ rights

 Knott opposes transgender women competing in women's sports.

 Reproductive healthcare

 Knott, who identifies as pro-life, opposes the legalization of abortion and voiced support for the U.S. Supreme Court's overturning of Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization.
 He claimed that religiously-operated crisis pregnancy centers were under attack from "pro-abortion extremists and left-wing politicians."

 Personal life

 Knott is married to Joanne Saleeby, a former golfer at North Carolina State University and the owner of Monkee's of Raleigh boutique in North Hills.
-They have two children.
+They have two daughters.